jeongwoo-gobroad/openToDo/README.md

           [options]:    -d: Launch Plan_it in Core Part Debugging Mode.

-          [options]:   -in: using CLI interface, you can insert data with arguments
+          [options]:   -in: using CLI interface, you can insert data with arguments -> Cannot use now

           -----------------------------------------------------------------------